awsdocs/iam-user-guide/doc_source/access_policies_access-advisor.md

 AWS collects last accessed information for the standard AWS Regions\.
 When AWS adds additional Regions, those Regions are added to the following table, including the date that AWS started tracking information in each Region\.
 + **Service information** – The tracking period for services is the last 400 days, or less if your Region began supporting this feature within the last year\.
 + **Actions information** – The tracking period for Amazon S3 management actions began on April, 12, 2020\.
-If the Region tracking start date is after April 12, 2020, then that date is also the actions tracking start date for the Region\.
+The tracking period for Amazon EC2, IAM, and Lambda management actions began on April 7, 2021\.
+If the Region started supporting an action at a later date, then that date is also the action's tracking start date for the Region\.

 ****